 Bio (Mary-Anne Neal)

 Neal earned a Bachelor of Education (with distinction) from the University of Alberta and a Master of Education (specializing in curriculum and technology) from the University of Victoria.
 During a teaching career that spanned almost 20 years, she taught students from Kindergarten to Grade 12.
-Neal has earned accolades and awards for such varied accomplishments as Most Enthusiastic Teacher (graduating class of Austin O'Brien High School), Excellence in Written Communication (Rutherford Award), Public Speaking (IX and XV Commonwealth Games) and Outstanding Achievement (Southam Paragon).
+Neal has earned accolades and awards for such varied accomplishments as Dene Heroes of the Sahtu (Arctic Inspiration Prize), Most Enthusiastic Teacher (Austin O'Brien High School), Excellence in Written Communication (Rutherford Award), Public Speaking (IX and XV Commonwealth Games) and Outstanding Achievement (Southam Paragon).